npu-ius-lab/iusler/README.md

 # NPU-IUSLer Robotics Team

 News (2023-08-02): The repo is the team page for RoboCup Rescue Simulation Virtual Robot Competitions 2023.
 Although we qualified for the final, it's a shame that this competition track was eventually canceled.
 The source code corresponding to the technical report is released including autonomous exploration, multi-robot mapping, and object detection based on ROS2.
-Please check the sections of Team Description Paper and Open Source for more details.

 ## About